JHU-PL-Lab/www-fpse/coding.md

 * The [Real World OCaml](https://dev.realworldocaml.org/index.html) book has a fairly good overlap with what we will cover, and can be used as a supplementary resource.
    - It documents many of the extensions we will be using, the `Core` libraries in particular.
 * [Cornell cs3110 book](https://cs3110.github.io/textbook/cover.html) is the online text for a somewhat-related course at Cornell.
 They have recently added many videos if you like watching videos to learn.
 Note that they are not using `Core`.
+* [OCaml from the very beginning](https://johnwhitington.net/ocamlfromtheverybeginning/) is a free online book.

 ### Coding Style